TortoiseGit/TortoiseGit/README.md

 * testing [preview releases](https://download.tortoisegit.org/tgit/previews/),
 * helping other users on the mailing lists,
 * improving our UIs, or also
-* coding (e.g., fix open issues or implement new features; see below for more information).
+* coding (e.g., fix open issues or implement new features).

 Any help is appreciated!

 Feel free to report issues and open merge requests.

-Please also check the [contribution guidelines](doc/HowToContribute.txt) to understand our workflow.
+Please also check the [contribution guidelines](CONTRIBUTING.md) to understand our workflow.

 How to build